fedimint/fedimint-web-sdk/docs/core/FedimintWallet/LightningService/payInvoice.md

 ### `lightning.payInvoice(invoice: string)`

-Attempt to pay a lightning invoice.
+Attempts to pay a lightning invoice.
 Returns an `OutgoingLightningPayment` object containing details about the in-flight payment.

-You can use `subscribeLnPay` to track the payment status and `waitForPay` to wait for the payment to be confirmed or fail.
+You can use `subscribeLnPay` to track the payment status. `waitForPay` returns a `Promise` that resolves when the payment succeeds or fails / times out.

 ```ts twoslash
 // @esModuleInterop